May 13, 2020

 Here, you will learn how to set up Outlook (version 2019)

-When a window pops up, enter your email, choose the option to adjust your account manually, then click Connect.
+When a window pops up, enter your email, then click Continue.

 Whether you choose POP or IMAP, fill in the corresponding details as can be seen below.
-Then, click Next to proceed.
+Then, click Add Account to proceed.

 Fill in your password, click Connect, and wait for the process to finish.
 If you succeed, the window below will appear.